touzet/pampa/README.md

 ## How to install the program ?

-Dependencies: Biopython, pyteomics.
+PAMPA  can be installed either by downloading the source code or cloning this repository.
+It is written sin Python 3.7 and necessitates the Biopython and pyteomics librairies.

+	- downloading, as a zip file: button on the right-hand side of the screen
+ 	- cloning:
+  	- biopython (https://biopython.org/): `pip install biopython`
+ 	- pyteomics (https://pypi.org/project/pyteomics/): `pip install pyteomics`

 ## How to run the program ?

-pampa has two main modules, which are described below:
+PAMPA has two main modules, which are described below:
 - _assign_, for species identifications
 - _build_, for construction of custom marker peptides.

-Type `pampa assign -h` or `pampa build -h` respectively to print the help.
+Type `python3 pampa assign -h` or `python3 pampa build -h` respectively to print the help.

 ## Assign module